-Normal observations do not have special scheduling requirements, and therefore allow for the most efficient scheduling.
+Normal observations do not have special scheduling requirements, and therefore allow for the most efficient scheduling, if performed in the standard observing modes.
 In practice, they do not differ from Key Programme observations except that their exposure time is < 1 Ms. Data rights proposals (see 2nd Call of this AO) can be associated with a Normal observation.